docsdevbr/symfony-doc-pt-br/deployment/proxies.rst

            # you can also use the 'PRIVATE_SUBNETS' string, which is replaced at
            # runtime by the IpUtils::PRIVATE_SUBNETS constant
            # trusted_proxies: '127.0.0.1,PRIVATE_SUBNETS'

-.. versionadded:: 7.2

-    The support for the ``'PRIVATE_SUBNETS'`` string was introduced in Symfony 7.2.

 That's it!
 It's critical that you prevent traffic from all non-trusted sources.
 If you allow outside traffic, they could "spoof" their true IP address and